xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/ConfigUtils.md

 The `timeStampReader` implicit value reader allows for the conversion of a long integer to a `TimeStamp` object.
 The function first attempts to create a `TimeStamp` object using the `TimeStamp.from` function.
 If the creation is successful, the function returns the `TimeStamp` object.
 Otherwise, it throws a `ConfigException` with an error message.

-Overall, the `ConfigUtils` object provides a set of utility functions for parsing and reading configuration values used in the Alephium project.
+Overall, the `ConfigUtils` object provides a set of utility functions for parsing and reading configuration values used in the Oxygenium project.
 These functions are used throughout the project to ensure that configuration values are properly formatted and validated.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains utility functions and implicit value readers for parsing configuration values related to mining and network settings in the Alephium project.
+- This code file contains utility functions and implicit value readers for parsing configuration values related to mining and network settings in the Oxygenium project.

 2. What is the significance of the `ConfigException` type used in this code?
 - The `ConfigException` type is used to represent errors that can occur during the parsing of configuration values.
 It is thrown when there is an issue with the format or content of a configuration value.